Topics covered

 PTO accrual on sick leave

-State or local law and company policy often dictates how PTO accrues during sick leave.
+State or local laws on PTO and company policy often dictate how PTO accrues during sick leave.

-However, employees should check their company’s guidelines to understand how PTO accrual works during sick leave.
 If the company has a separate sick leave policy distinct from general PTO, it could alter the rules for accrual.
-Additionally, state laws may influence the accrual of sick leave and PTO, as some states have specific regulations over paid sick leave.
+Additionally, state and local laws may influence the accrual of sick leave and PTO, as some jurisdictions have specific regulations over paid sick leave.
+Because these rules can change, it’s recommended that your HR or legal teams stay on top of legislative actions in cities or states that might impact your policies.

 When in doubt, employees should consult HR for clarification.
 An easy-to-use tool for sorting and responding to your workforce’s questions simplifies this process.